lruijsink/single-header-starter/README.md

 # Contributing
 When submitting contributions, make sure:
 - All changes have been formatted using `clang-format`
-- The single include header is updated with Quom, and formatted
+- The single header is updated with Quom, and formatted

 This process can be automated by adding `script/hook.sh` to your pre-commit hooks.
-This script will run Quom to generate the single include header and run `clang-format` on all staged changes.
+This script will run Quom to generate the single header and run `clang-format` on all staged changes.

 # Dependencies

+# Build + test locally
+To build the project the following dependencies are required:
 - CMake v3.1.0
 - Python 3.6+ with PIP
 - Catch2: unit testing library (https://github.com/catchorg/Catch2)
-- Quom: single include header generator (https://github.com/Viatorus/quom)
+- Quom: single header generator (https://github.com/Viatorus/quom)

-# Build + test locally
-Use your CMake setup of choice, or run the `script/build.sh` script, this will build the project in the `build` folder.
+Use your CMake setup of choice or use the `script/build.sh` script, which outputs to the `build` folder.

-`build.sh` takes two optional arguments: `compiler` (default: g++) and `target` (default: Release), as follows:
+`build.sh` takes two optional arguments: `compiler` and `target`, which default to `g++` and `Release`:
 ```
 script/build.sh                 # build with GCC in Release mode
 script/build.sh clang++ Debug   # build with Clang in Debug mode